 What is a UV Filter in photography?

-UV filter in photography is a glass piece which gets attached to the front of the camera lens, capable of removing Ultra Violet rays.
+The UV filter in photography is a glass piece that gets attached to the front of the camera lens, capable of removing ultraviolet rays.

 What does a UV Filter Do?

 It is considered to do the following things:

 Most people believe that a UV filter protects their camera lens.
 Is it true?
 Does it protect your camera lens?

 Imagine you have attached this filter to your camera lens.
 You have accidentally dropped your camera with the lens.